max124125/Voron0-TinyM-/README.md

-The older design was a Voron0, TinyM configuration (meaning the main frame is made of 2020 extrusions over the 1515 default ones, and all relevant harder changed to match this), furthurmore, I used a 100x100mm print bed with 4 corner levelling, a klicky probe (https://github.com/jlas1/Klicky-Probe), bowden extruder, octopus pro board and an old ender3 power supply.
+The older design was a Voron0, TinyM configuration (meaning the main frame is made of 2020 extrusions over the 1515 default ones, and all relevant hardware changed to match this), furthurmore, I used a 100x100mm print bed with 4 corner levelling, a klicky probe (https://github.com/jlas1/Klicky-Probe), bowden extruder, octopus pro board and an old ender3 power supply.

 This setup worked well in some aspects.